Le Pustra: Music Videos

-He also appeared in the 2007 music video "Starz in their Eyes" by British recording artist Just Jack.
+He also appeared in the 2007 music video Starz in their Eyes by British recording artist Just Jack.

-Theatre, Variety and Cabaret
+Varieté and Cabaret

+Between 2006 and 2015, Le Pustra performed in numerous cabaret and variety shows as a sideshow and comedic performer.
+He dabbled in tarot card reading, was a self-taught musical saw player and part of the Vaudevillian duo Pustra/Vile-een and The Gorey Cabinet with German actor, Malik Ibheis.

 In early 2011, Le Pustra co-produced and wrote a Vaudevillian all-male show entitled 'Villains' which was produced in Rome's Teatro Palladium.
-RuPaul’s Drag Race UK contestant Joe Black (drag queen) co-starred in the show.
+RuPaul's Drag Race UK contestant Joe Black (drag queen) co-starred in the show.
 The show returned to Rome for one night only on 5 September 2011 at the Villa Celimontana Festival.

 On 23 October 2012, Le Pustra was invited by Amanda Palmer to join a live musical saw performance (dubbed a Saw-chestra) and accompanying Neil Gaiman's live rendition of Leon Payne's song "Psycho".
 The Saw-chestra members included Le Pustra, Victor Victoria from musical duo, EastEnd Cabaret and Adrian Stout from cult Cabaret group, The Tiger Lillies.